-Jacquelyn Bartlett was born in Detroit, Michigan where she was surrounded with music since her beginning.
+A champion of chamber music, Jacquelyn Bartlett was born in Detroit, Michigan, where she was surrounded with music.
 Her mother, Mary Bartlett, is a noted harpist, arranger, composer and teacher and Jacquelyn began her musical studies at an early age with her mother.

 After continued studies with world renowned harpists, Carlos Salzedo and Alice Chalifoux,

-Ms. Bartlett, at age sixteen, made her solo debut in Chicago’s Orchestra Hall in a
+she made her solo debut at age 16 in Chicago’s Orchestra Hall in a performance of

-Having served on the faculties of Duke University and the University of North Carolina, Ms. Bartlett currently is a member of the Artist Faculties of the University of North Carolina School of the Arts, Appalachian State University, and the University of North Carolina at Greensboro.
-A dedicated and passionate educator, Ms. Bartlett is much sought after as a teacher, chamber music coach and presenter for master classes and seminars.
-Her students have garnered top prizes at international and national competitions and have been featured in Europe at the World Harp Congress and on Christopher O’Reilly’s National Public Radio Show, ‘From The Top’.
+Having served on the faculties of Duke University and the University of North Carolina, Jacquelyn is currently a member of the Artist Faculties of UNCSA, Appalachian State University and UNC Greensboro.
+A dedicated and passionate educator, she is much sought after as a teacher, chamber music coach and presenter for master classes and seminars.